micahchoo/awesome-digital-history-South-Asia/.github/pull_request_template.md

+# This is the description for the change

+## One line that describes the change (for eg.)
-Add / Remove / Edit {entry name} to/from the "{section name}" section.
+- Add / Remove / Edit {entry name} to/from the "{section name}" section.

-**Short pitch**

-Describe why this change is made.
-Alternatively, refer to existing issues if any.
-You could try to answer:

-- Why do / don't you find this tool awesome?
-- How do you use this tool in your workflow?
-- What advantages / disadvantages does it have compared to {another tool}?
+## **Your short pitch for this change goes here.
+Just 2-3 sentences will do.**

+### You can make a change/comment or suggestion that addresses any of these or the website itself
+   - The long-term vision of creating a comprehensive digital archive and history of the digital in South Asia.
+   - The history of the digital in South Asia, including any gaps in existing archives or sources.
+   - The creation and improvement of digital archives in South Asia.

 ## Checklist